 An estimated 8.3 million employees will lose their jobs or earnings due to the Covid-19 catastrophe.

-Domestic consumption the most powerful catalyst of expansion may select up from the next half 2020 and at 2021, but recovery will be slow and unclear Since Thailand begins to facilitate constraints.
+Domestic consumption the most potent catalyst of expansion may select up from the next half 2020 and at 2021, but recovery will be slow and unclear Since Thailand begins to facilitate constraints.

-The form of the restoration is subject to downside risks, such as trade, tourism that is weak, and global growth and supply chain disruptions.
+The form of the restoration is subject to downside risks, such as trade, weak tourism, and global growth and supply chain disruptions.

 Taking to go back to GDP output levels, decreasing by 5% this past year and COVID-19 pandemic, the World Bank said on Tuesday.

-“The potency of this economic recovery will depend in part within a successful policy response, specifically effective support to vulnerable families and companies.
+“The potency of this economic recovery will depend in part within a successful policy response, precisely adequate support to vulnerable families and companies.

-Since the recovery period starts, an integral challenge is how to assist individuals who lost their tasks reconnect with the labor market.
+Since the recovery period starts, a critical challenge is how to assist individuals who lost their tasks reconnect with the labour market.